h2oai/sparkling-water/doc/src/site/sphinx/deployment/sw_azure_dbc.rst

     In order to create the Java library in Databricks, go to **Libraries**, select **Maven** as the library source and type the following into the coordinates field: ``ai.h2o:sparkling-water-package_SUBST_SCALA_BASE_VERSION:SUBST_SW_VERSION``.

+    If you don't want to train new models and just score with existing H2O-3, SW, Driverless AI MOJO models, you can use a smaller package called ``ai.h2o:sparkling-water-scoring-package_SUBST_SCALA_BASE_VERSION:SUBST_SW_VERSION`` instead.

     .. figure:: ../images/databricks_sw_maven.png
         :alt: Uploading Sparkling Water assembly JAR